 The GDAX fees associated with bank account deposits and withdrawals are the same as Coinbase.
 Furthermore, GDAX doesn’t charge you to deposit and withdraw using cryptocurrencies, however, you will need to pay the blockchain fee.

-When it comes to trading, GDAX fees are one of the cheapest in the industry.
+When it comes to trading, GDAX fees are some of the cheapest in the industry.
 It can get a little confusing, though, so let me explain how it works.

 To make things even more confusing, GDAX will charge you depending on whether you are a market ’Maker’ or a market ‘Taker’.
 The maker is the person that offers liquidity and sets the price and the taker is the person that buys or sells at that price.